tarunj096/spring-orm/README.md

-# spring-orm
+# Spring-ORM

-Spring ORM examples using Spring Data JPA
+### Spring ORM examples using Spring Data JPA and MYSQL